 Update: October 12, 2021 — Presentation at the Alliance for Regenerative Medicine’s “Meeting on the Mesa”:

 Update: September 1, 2021 — Market Knowledge podcast interview with Geoff Hamilton.
-Make sure to watch the video in there.
+Make sure to watch the video at the bottom of that post.

-Update: July 15, 2021 — Stemson covered on the news by local San Diego ABC News affiliate:
+Update: July 15, 2021 — Stemson covered by their local San Diego ABC News affiliate:

 Update: October 2020 — The ISHRS interviewed Dr. Alexey Terskikh on video.